 Military science fiction stories have been around for many years if you haven’t’ noticed.
 Just think about Star Trek, Star Wars and Dune.
 Here are recommendations worth watching:

 The Movie begins with a Rebel ship being boarded by the tyrannical Darth Vader.
 The plot then follows the life of a simple farm boy, Luke Skywalker, as he and his newly met allies (Han Solo, Chewbacca, Obi-Wan Kenobi, C-3PO, R2-D2) attempt to rescue a Rebel leader, Princess Leia, from the clutches of the Empire.
-The conclusion is culminated as the Rebels, including Skywalker and flying ace Wedge Antilles make an attack on the Empire’s most powerful and ominous weapon, the Death Star.
+The conclusion culminates as the Rebels, including Skywalker and flying ace Wedge Antilles make an attack on the Empire’s most powerful and ominous weapon, the Death Star.

 Star Wars: Episode V: The Empire Strikes Back (1980)